-The Company evaluates the recoverability of other long-lived assets, including software, operating lease right-of-use assets ("ROU") and property, plant and equipment, whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
+The Company evaluates the recoverability of other long-lived assets, including software, net and operating lease right-of-use assets ("ROU"), whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
 The Company assesses its asset groups for indicators of impairment on a recurring basis.
-Factors which could trigger an impairment review include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the assets or the strategy for the overall business, a significant decrease in the market value of the assets or significant negative industry or economic trends.
+Factors which could trigger an impairment review include significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the assets or the strategy for the overall business or significant negative industry or economic trends.
 When the Company determines that the carrying value of one of its asset groups may not be recoverable based upon the existence of one or more of the indicators, the assets are assessed for impairment based on the estimated future undiscounted cash flows expected to result from the use of the asset group and its eventual disposition.
 If the carrying value of an asset group exceeds its estimated future undiscounted cash flows, an impairment loss is recorded for the excess of the asset group's carrying value over its fair value.